 The impact of Brexit on the IT sector won’t be fully known until there is absolute clarity on the UK’s relationship with the EU.
 We are working very closely with Microsoft and relevant legal bodies to ensure the future is smooth and secure for our clients.

 Since Theresa May’s Brexit deal was rejected, the IT industry has been contemplating what the outcome of Brexit may look like.
-Among the general uncertainty are concerns around a decline in investment, competitiveness and the security and transfer of data.
+Among the general uncertainty are concerns around a decline in investment, financial regulations, competitiveness and the security and transfer of data.

 Despite senior figures in the IT industry demanding clarity on how the government is going to move forward, the UK tech industry is still considered to be a strong sector, known for its innovation and its contribution to economic growth and productivity.
 Data from TechUK revealed the sector accounts for 10% of employment in the UK and 16% of domestic output.
 Globaldata figures released in 2018 named the UK ICT sector as the world’s fourth largest, with a value of $153 billion.